 Figure 12.23.
 Wave pattern of flat sound and shrill sound.
+Question c.
+Range of Audibility

 Draw wave pattern formed for the sounds produced by the following activities.

 Activity Type of Sound Wave Form

 Roaring of a lion Loud

 Blowing whistle Shrill

 Sound from a flute Musical

 Clattering of tin Noise

 Humming of a bee Dull